OpenTermsArchive/contrib-versions/Verizon/Privacy Policy.md

 Customer Proprietary Network Information (CPNI) is information that relates to the type, quantity, destination, technical configuration, location, amount of use and related billing information of your telecommunications or interconnected Voice over Internet Protocol (VoIP) services.
 Federal law governs our use and sharing of CPNI.
 Credit information includes your credit score, information found in your consumer reports, and your account history.

-We may also share information from Oath as described in this privacy policy or in a separate service-specific policy.
+We may also share information with Oath as described in this privacy policy or in a separate service-specific policy.
 Oath will honor the choices Verizon customers have made about the uses of their information when they receive and use this data.

 Information shared outside the Verizon family of companies: